Winc’s Social Agenda.

 With the goal to be a company that has a positive impact on every worker, learner, carer, teacher across the country, every day, at Winc, we understand the importance of having an accountability to both people and planet.
 In taking care of everything a workplace needs to work, we have an underlying obligation to do the right thing by the communities in which we live and operate.

 Our Winc Social Agenda outlines the six focus areas where Winc can make the biggest impact – and the commitments we have made.
-They include:

 First Nations Peoples Support & Empowerment.

 Winc is committed to the First Nations reconciliation effort in Australia and believes that the economic advancement of First Nations Peoples is critical to creating positive social change and removing disadvantage.
 We look to achieve this by becoming an employer of choice for First Nations Peoples, supporting the growth and development of First Nations businesses, and making investments in First Nations mental health, employment and education activities.

 We want to make Winc a great place to work for First Nations Australians.
 We will do this by achieving and maintaining a 3% First Nations representation in the Winc workforce in 2023.
 We are also committed to supporting career development through mentoring and coaching and fostering a culture of inclusion and respect through ongoing cultural competency training.

 How we are helping First Nations controlled entities to succeed commercially.